rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

 * **Data Preprocessing**

   - What variable(s) are the target(s) for your model?

-    * The target variable for the model is the IS_SUCCESSFUL column.
+    * For Step 1, 2, and 3, the target variable for the model is the IS_SUCCESSFUL column.

   - What variable(s) are the features for your model?

-    * The features variables for the model are: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
+    * For Step 1 and 2, the features variables for the model are: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.

+    * For Step 3, the features variables for the model are: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, INCOME_AMT, and ASK_AMT.

   - What variable(s) should be removed from the input data because they are neither targets nor features?

-    * I removed the EIN and NAME features since they do not have a meaningful relationship with the outcome/analysis.
+    * For Step 1 and 2, removed the EIN and NAME features since they do not have a meaningful relationship with the outcome/analysis.

+    * For Step 3, removed EIN again, however, decided to remove STATUS, and SPECIAL_CONSIDERATIONS features since there are small percentages of projects that are in the minority categories.

 * **Compiling, Training, and Evaluating the Model**

   - How many neurons, layers, and activation functions did you select for your neural network model, and why?

-    * Initiall
+    * For Step 1, the sequential model included:
+      - Nuerons: 1st layer = 80, 2nd layer = 30, and 3rd layer = 1
+      - Layers = 3
+      - Activation functions: 1st and 2nd layers = Rectified Linear Unit ('ReLU') and 3rd layer = Sigmoid

+    * For Step 1, the sequential model included:
+      - Nuerons: 1st layer = 80, 2nd layer = 30, and 3rd layer = 1
+      - Layers = 3
+      - Activation functions: 1st and 2nd layers = Rectified Linear Unit ('ReLU') and 3rd layer = Sigmoid

   - Were you able to achieve the target model performance?